 Before you set off

-- Check the local weather forecast so you know when and where to expect fog.
+- Check the local weather forecast to know when and where to expect fog.

-- Make a quick check of your dipped beams and lights to make sure they’re all working.
+- Check your dipped beams and lights to make sure they’re all working.

-- Pack a fully-charged mobile phone in case you need to call for help.
+- Fully charge your mobile phone, in case you need to call for help.

 - Make sure your fuel tank is full.